 For more information about our day retreats generally, please visit our ‘General information and practicalities’ page on our website.
 Please note this retreat will be held via Zoom due to COVID restrictions.

 Nature meditation in the time of Covid: Sunday 18th October 2020 1-4pm

 Fancy practising outdoors?
 Do you want to sit with others face-to-face and stay safe?
 Are you missing connection with nature and other practitioners?

 We might have a solution for you!
-On a trial basis, Bristol Insight Meditation is offering a morning of nature meditation in a privately owned wood about 6 miles outside Bristol.
-We will meet at the woods on the summer solstice Saturday 11 July 2020 at 10am to carry out sitting, walking and nature-based practices for about 3 hours.
+Bristol Insight Meditation is offering nature meditation retreats in a privately owned wood about 6 miles outside Bristol.
+We will meet at the woods to carry out sitting, walking and nature-based practices for about 3 hours.

 These woods are really special.
 There is sufficient space to keep 2 metres apart at all times yet stay in a circle.
-Even better, the woods have several large covered areas, so the morning will go ahead regardless of the weather.
+Even better, the woods have several large covered areas, so the event will go ahead regardless of the weather.
 The facilities also include easy car parking and even a compost loo!
-You will need to bring water and whatever you need to practice (e.g. stool, cushion, blanket) and wear appropriate clothing and shoes.
+You will need to bring water, something soft to sit on and whatever you need to practice (e.g. stool, cushion, blanket) and wear appropriate clothing and shoes.

 For further information and directions to the site, please contact Lesley Wye on email@example.com.

 Bristol Insight Virtual Self-led Retreat Saturday 7th November10.00am-17.00pm

 Up until now, we have run the virtual self-led retreat in the same format as the in-person retreats.
 We’re aware that this doesn’t work for everyone and that it can be difficult to devote most of a day to meditation when there are others in your home.
 From November, we are going to offer the option of a full day or half day (morning or afternoon) retreat with a check-in and out at either end.
 Here’s how it will work:

 10 – 10.30 am – Introduction to the day